Product Review: Philly Gourmet Burgers

 The website for Philly Gourmet, phillygourmet.com, states that the business has been family-owned and operated since 1960.
 They pride themselves on using 100% pure beef for the patties.

-The specific product I like is the 32-ounce (2-pound) box containing 100% pure beef patties.
+The specific product that I like is the 32-ounce (2-pound) box containing 100% pure beef patties.
 In this box, there are 8 patties, each of which is a quarter pound.

 Nutritional information and where to buy